abalone1969/tiochatopiano/README.md

-place these .wav files in a folder (maybe called tiochatopiano) place the tiochatopiano folder in folder that gets called on SuperDirt startup
+place these .wav files in a folder (maybe called tiochatopiano) place the tiochatopiano folder in a folder that gets called on SuperDirt startup

 now you have acces to this sound in Tidal
 (remember to use $ note instead of $ n)